jfcere/ngx-malihu-scrollbar/README.md

 ## Demo application

-You can find the [demo](https://jfcere.github.io/ngx-malihu-scrollbar) source code inside the `src/app/malihu-scrollbar-demo` directory.
+You can find the [demo](https://jfcere.github.io/ngx-malihu-scrollbar) source code inside the `demo` directory.

 The following commands will clone the repository, install npm dependencies and serve the application @ [http://localhost:4200](http://localhost:4200)